 I enjoy the company of my human friends.
 I start each morning at the front of the island waiting to greet my caregivers with a welcoming smile.
 As everyone goes about the day, I’ll invite people to sit down by wiggling my fingers through the mesh in a friendly gesture.
 If that doesn’t catch anyone’s eye I’ll grab someone’s attention with a few quick raspberry sounds.
 Once my invitation has been accepted, I enjoy the peacefulness of gazing into my caregiver’s eyes and sharing a special moment.
 This kindness extends to everyone who visits my building and I’m usually the first female to open up to new caregivers.

 My best friend is Polly and I will even occasionally share one of my jackets with her.
 During meal times we choose which room and which companions we would like to eat with.
 I prefer a quiet room away from the rambunctious boys.
+I love food but if the care staff hands me something I don’t want (like tomatillo), i will throw it across the room.
 I love the fresh air so much I like to spend as much time possible soaking it all in.
 After the meal is over I take my jacket and blankets out to my island home and spend my days enjoying retirement with friends and family.
 And that’s what sanctuary is all about.

 Donate today to help Tina thrive in sanctuary life.

 - Dried Fruit